-Septoplasty, Turbinoplasty & Sinus Surgery in New York
+Septoplasty, Turbinoplasty and Sinus Surgery in New York

-During consultation in Dr. Rizk’s New York office, he will determine if your septum is significantly deviated, whether your turbinates are considerably enlarged and how a reduction would improve your breathing.
-In addition, Dr. Rizk will use 3D high-definition telescope to observe and evaluate other nasal conditions including Polyps which may affect your breathing.
+During your consultation at Dr. Rizk’s New York office, he will determine if your septum is significantly deviated, whether your turbinates are considerably enlarged and how a reduction would improve your breathing.
+In addition, Dr. Rizk will use a 3D high-definition telescope to observe and evaluate other nasal conditions including polyps, which may affect your breathing.
 Dr. Rizk may recommend doing a CT scan in some cases to further analyze polyps or sinuses, as well as testing for allergies.

 Initial treatment will include medications that are supposed to decrease the nasal tissue, such as antihistamines and nasal steroid sprays, or antibiotics if a sinus infection is detected.
 When this treatment fails, Dr. Rizk may recommend performing a septoplasty, sinus surgery and/or turbinate reduction.